Brain morphometry: Brain evolution

 Brains, like other soft tissues, rarely fossilize, but occasionally they do.
-The probably oldest vertebrate brain known today belonged to a ratfish that lived around 300 million years ago (Pradel et al., 2009).
+The probably oldest vertebrate brain known today belonged to a ratfish that lived around 300 million years ago.
 While the technique most widely used to image fossils is computed tomography (CT), this particular specimen was imaged by synchrotron tomography, and recent MR imaging studies with fossils suggest that the method may be used to image at least a subset of fossilized brains.

 MR images have also been obtained from the brain of a 3200-year-old Egyptian mummy.
 The perspectives are slim, however, that any three-dimensional imaging dataset of a fossil, semi-fossil or mummified brain will ever be of much use to morphometric analyses of the kind described here, since the processes of mummification and fossilization heavily alter the structure of soft tissues in a way specific to the individual specimen and subregions therein.